-- b.
+- 9. Unless exempted by Section 4.04.08.9.d. below, an outdoor play area must be provided on the lot where the child day home is located.
+The outdoor play area must meet the following standards: - a.
+The minimum size of the outdoor play area is 75 square feet for each child permitted in the outdoor play area at any given time; - b.
 A fence at least 3 feet 6 inches in height must completely enclose the outdoor play area so that children are safely contained inside, and that all persons entering the outdoor play area are within direct line of sight from the child day home; and - c.
 The outdoor play area must be located in the rear or side yard; and - d.
 No outdoor play area is required on-site if: - 1.
 The child day home is located within 1,000 feet of an existing park or outdoor play area of at least 2 times the size required for the child day home; - 2.
 The park or outdoor play area may be accessed without crossing an arterial or collector road; and - 3.
-The park or outdoor play area is either: - a. a public park (passive, community or regional park); - b.
-Other public play area or park shown on the approved Concept Development Plan, Site Plan, or Subdivision plat for the development the child day home is located, and which is for the use of owners and residents of the portion of the development where the child day home is located; or - c.
-Other public play area or park shown on the approved Concept Development Plan, Site Plan, or Subdivision plat for an adjacent development where the child day home is not located, provided the applicant receives written consent from the Owner's Association allowing the child day home to use the play area and the applicant submits such written consent to the County prior to approval of a Zoning Permit. - 10.
-No more than 2 non-resident assistants/employees are permitted at any time during hours of operation. - 11.
-The hours of operation for the child day home are limited to 5 days a week between 6:00 a.m. and 7:00 p.m. - 12.
+The park or outdoor play area is a public park (neighborhood, community or regional park).either:

+10.-No more than 2 non-resident assistants/employees are permitted at any time during hours of operation.

+a. a public park (passive, community or regional park);

+- 11. The hours of operation for the child day home are limited to 5 days a week between 6:00 a.m. and 7:00 p.m. - 12.
 Signs for the child day home are permitted in accordance with Zoning Ordinance Chapter 8. - 13.
 Parking spaces required by Zoning Ordinance Section 7.06.02 must be designed for the drop off/pick up of children and must be designed and constructed to enhance the safety of children as they arrive and leave the child day home. - 14.
-A child day home that cares for more than 9 children (including the provider's own children, children residing on the premises, and non-resident children) is permitted only in a single-family detached dwelling unit located on a lot that is at least 4,000 square feet.
+A child day home that cares for more than 9 children (including the provider's own children, children resident on the premises, and non-resident children) is permitted only in a single family detached dwelling located on a lot that is at least 4,000 square feet.